Skip to main content

 The OWASP agentic top 10, mapped to real attack data

-Released December 2025, the OWASP Top 10 for Agentic Applications identifies risks specific to AI agent systems — not just models.
+Released December 2025, the OWASP Top 10 for Agentic Applications identifies risks specific to AI agent systems, not just models.
 It extends the LLM Top 10 to cover what happens when models get tools, permissions, and autonomy.
 Each risk below is mapped to published research and XOR's coverage.

 OWASP also maintains a separate MCP Top 10 for protocol-specific risks.
 Both lists overlap on supply chain and tool integrity.
+See agent governance for how these risks map to compliance frameworks.

 The 10 risks